skeeto/.emacs.d/README.md

 What you see before you is my personal Emacs configuration.
 This is the very first repository I recursively clone when settling in on a new computer.
-Currently it should work with both Emacs 23 and the bleeding-edge Emacs 24.
-If you clone this repository non-recursively, don't forget to recursively clone the submodules too.
+I'm using `package.el` and Emacs 24 themes, so **this requires Emacs 24!** If you clone this repository non-recursively, don't forget to recursively clone the submodules too.
 They're critical, because this is primarily a repository of repositories.